paulvha/airquality/README.md

 I have used the Air Quality definitions from the USA, Europe, India, Canada and UK.

-It is designed and tested only for ESP32.
+It is designed and tested for ESP32 and supports ESP8266.
 See document for reasons

 ## Prerequisites
 Examples 10 has a dependency on other libraries.
 Documented in sketch.